Leadership Giving

 Overall Total 246.2

-A full scholarship includes tuition, meals, books, materials, housing and miscellaneous or cost of attendance expenses.
+A full scholarship includes tuition, fees, required textbooks, course materials, housing, food, and miscellaneous expenses up to the cost of attendance.
 Athletic scholarships provide both in-state and out-of-state tuition.
-In addition to the fall and spring semesters, scholarships also cover student athletes expenses during summer sessions and pre-and post-school periods.
+In addition to the fall and spring semesters, scholarships cover student-athletes’ expenses during summer sessions and pre- and post-school periods.

 An endowment fund is one whose principal stays intact, while a portion of the earnings (traditionally 5 percent of the corpus) is gifted for a specific purpose.
 The portion of the annual earnings not gifted is left in the corpus, allowing the fund to grow.
 Because a donor’s original endowment gift remains intact, he or she is making a gift that will give in perpetuity.
 At an earnings rate of 5%, it would take a gift of $449,120 to fully fund an in-state, undergraduate scholarship and $736,080 to fully fund an out-of-state, undergraduate scholarship.